AdobeDocs/analytics.es-ES/help/integrate/c-advertising-analytics/c-adanalytics-workflow/aa-troubleshooting.md

 ## No veo mi grupo de informes en la sección Asignación {#section_9CAACDE6445C492DBAE542BA74DE6316}

-Está intentando [configurar una cuenta publicitaria nueva](/help/integrate/c-advertising-analytics/c-adanalytics-workflow/aa-create-ad-account.md) y no ve su grupo de informes en la lista desplegable **[!UICONTROL Seleccionar grupo de informes]**.
+You are trying to [set up a new Advertising Account](/help/integrate/c-advertising-analytics/c-adanalytics-workflow/aa-create-ad-account.md) and you do not see your report suite listed in the **[!UICONTROL Select Report Suite]** drop-down list.
 Esto puede ocurrir por dos razones:

 <table id="table_271D7E817B4C44818717A47C3223E592">
  <thead>